Can You Get Your Gun Rights Back After A Domestic Violence Conviction in California?

 Restoring your firearm rights may be challenging in the state of California.
 Your attorney will work tirelessly to preserve your gun rights by helping you clear your name of the domestic violence allegations against you.

-If you are found guilty of a domestic violence offense and your gun rights are restricted, you will need to wait for the time limit to pass before you can get your gun rights back.
+If you are found guilty of a domestic violence offense in the Bay Area and your gun rights are restricted, you will need to wait for the time limit to pass before you can get your gun rights back.
 Alternatively, you may be able to work with your attorney to get your record expunged, depending on the details of your case.

 How Long Could Your Gun Rights Be Limited?